TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 #### Unused Financial dimension sets

-Some customers initially created a lot of “Financial dimension sets” but used only several from this list.
+Some customers initially created a lot of “Financial dimension sets” but used only several of them.
 For example, the setup below means that when the system creates a one ledger transaction – 16 different dimension set transactions will be created(they are used in Trial balance report)

 ![UnusedFinancialSets](UnusedFinancialSets.png)

-To get what is used, I created the following query(it displays the number of unprocessed records per dimension set):
+To get what was used, I created the following query(it displays the number of unprocessed records per dimension set):

 ```sql
 select count(*) as NumberOfRecords, DimensionHierarchy.NAME from DIMENSIONFOCUSUNPROCESSEDTRANSACTIONS join DimensionHierarchy on DIMENSIONFOCUSUNPROCESSEDTRANSACTIONS.FOCUSDIMENSIONHIERARCHY = DimensionHierarchy.RECID